kwatcharasupat/directional-sparse-filtering-tf/README.md

 # Directional Sparse Filtering: Tensorflow/Keras Implementation

 ### Implementation Note:
 - GPU support is highly dependent on individual Tensorflow version's support.
-As of v2.4.1, not all required operations are supported yet so only CPU-based running is available.
+As of v2.4.1, not all required operations are supported yet so some operation will be delegated to CPU.
+To use CPU only, set `use_real_proxies=False`.
+To use a mix of CPU and GPU, set `use_real_proxies=True`.

 - Inline decoupling operation is currently not producing the same result as MATLAB presumably due to complex gradient issue on TF.
 Non-decoupling version is running correctly.
 From our experience, the performance drop should be minimal.
+We provided a constraint-projection implementation in lieu of this, if `inline_decoupling` is set to `True`, but this is known to produce worse optima than inline decoupling.

 ## Python Code for the following papers: